School of Music, Theatre and Dance at the University of Michigan

 Master of Music in Carillon Performance

 Offering one of the world’s only master’s degrees in carillon, SMTD prepares its graduate carillon students for professional careers through the development of artistry and technique across a wide range of styles; hands-on experience in arranging, scholarly research, and arts leadership; and intentional cultivation of a repertoire that engages diverse listeners.
-Within a large and highly active carillon studio, students perform and organize events on Michigan’s two towers with the mentorship of faculty who have made SMTD the leader in diversifying carillon repertoire and championing experimental music.
+Within a large and highly active carillon studio, students perform and organize events on Michigan’s two towers with the mentorship of faculty who have made SMTD the leader in diversifying carillon repertoire and championing experimental and electroacoustic music.
 To apply, applicants should possess a bachelor’s degree in music or its equivalent as well as a strong keyboard background and experience in carillon.

 Curriculum